 Green and Pink Kitchen

-Not too long ago pink walls were usually relegated to kiddie bedrooms or retro bathrooms.
+Not too long ago, pink walls were usually relegated to children's bedrooms or retro bathrooms.
 But thanks to the rise of millennial pink, pink-colored walls are popping up everywhere.
 An example is the salmon pink wall in this mostly white kitchen by Casa Colombo and Serboli Architecture based in Barcelona, Spain.
 But the colorful goodness does not stop there.
-For a touch of lovely contrast, they painted the shutter apple green.Continue to 3 of 27 below.
+For a touch of lovely contrast, they painted the shutter apple green.Continue to 2 of 23 below.

 Retro Kitchen With Pops of Bright Paint Colors

-Striking strokes of room uplifting colors add zip to this retro kitchen by Alison Kandler, an interior designer based in Santa Monica, California.
+Striking strokes of uplifting colors add zip to this retro kitchen by Alison Kandler, an interior designer based in Santa Monica, California.
 The painted, vintage-inspired screen door is a cheerful shade of yellow.
 The cabinets are an earthy hue called Rolling Hill Green by Benjamin Moore.
-The single shudder on the right was distressed with orange chalk paint.Continue to 6 of 27 below.
+The single shudder on the right was distressed with orange chalk paint.Continue to 5 of 23 below.

 Red, White, and Blue Kitchen

-Red, white, blue is the winning color combination that lends a heaping dose of pep to this kitchen by British Standard Cupboards situated in the U.K. The retro-styled cooking space features two-tone cabinets, which offset a bold-colored refrigerator.
+Red, white, and blue is the winning color combination that lends a heaping dose of pep to this kitchen by British Standard Cupboards situated in the U.K. The retro-styled cooking space features two-tone cabinets, which offset a bold-colored refrigerator.
 The crisp, white upper walls lend an open and airy vibe.
 The geometric floor tile is a modern touch that keeps the room from feeling too kitschy.Continue to 6 of 23 below.